Societal Human Values Series # 1

 Tibetan Emperor Songtsen Gampo, (Srong-brtsan-sgam-po, reigned 629-650 CE. ), among his many achievements, promoted a moral code known as the Sixteen Principles of Societal Human Values (michö tsangma chudruk).
 As the Dalai Lama’s translator, Thupten Jinpa writes, “Most of these sixteen values have to do with promoting greater societal well-being and living one’s life with dignity, honesty and respect for others.”

-Phakchok Rinpoche has frequently emphasized the importance of living respectfully in society.
+Phakchok Rinpoche frequently emphasizes the importance of living respectfully in society.
 In his January 2020 Guru Rinpoche day message (link here), he explains that Dharma practitioners need a strong foundation of human values.
 He encourages students to memorize and to internalize these points of conduct as a core foundation for our practice of the Dharma.
 If we don’t hold this moral code well, then whatever higher practices we engage in will be unlikely to bear much fruit.

 This is the first in a series of explanations of the Sixteen Principles of Societal Human Values.